FEDEVEL/macos-blueduino-bluetooth-basic-serial-example/Xcode Source Code/readme.md

     <CBPeripheral: 0x600003501a20, identifier = 0090D2CB-3310-49FD-83BE-87573317C480, name = (null), state = disconnected>
     <CBPeripheral: 0x600003501a20, identifier = 0090D2CB-3310-49FD-83BE-87573317C480, name = (null), state = disconnected>
     ```
-    Notice our BlueDuine device - it is the bluetooth peripheral with *name = ZeroBeacon*.
+    Notice our BlueDuino device - it is the Bluetooth peripheral with *name = ZeroBeacon*.
 This is the peripheral which we would like to work with.
 1. Add this at the beginning of the file:
-    ```
+    ```swift
     let ourBLEPeripheral_UUID = "A9A176ED-39B8-4C80-BDE6-6B28AE836290" //BlueDuino
     ```
-    **You need to use UUID of your BlueDuino board.
-It is important you update the number!** You will find the number in the console output.
+    :bulb: **You may need to use UUID of your BlueDuino board.
+Check if you do not need to update the number!** You will find the number in your console output.

     Update `func centralManager`:
-    ```
+    ```swift
     func centralManager(_ central: CBCentralManager, didDiscover peripheral: CBPeripheral,
                         advertisementData: [String: Any], rssi RSSI: NSNumber) {
         print(peripheral)